niradynamics/kafka-namespaced-user-topic-operator/README.md

 So in our example with the *staging* and *production* namespaces, any topic that is **written** by an application in the *staging* namespace should have a name that starts with "*staging-*".
 The same goes for users.

-On the permissions/ACL side, it is assumed that a [KafkaUser] in any namespace is allowed to **read** data in all topics in the Kafka cluster, but only a [KafkaUser] in the namespace associated with a topic (i.e where the topic name is prefixed with the namespace name) is allowed to **write** to a topic.
-It is possible to configure extra allowed topics which has not been prefixed with the namespace by specifying them with the option `--allowed-non-namespaced-topics` to `knuto-kafka-user-topic`.
+On the permissions/ACL side, it is assumed that a [KafkaUser] in any namespace is allowed to **read** from topics and **write** to topics in the same namespace.
+It is possible to allow extra topics to read from with `--read-allowed-non-namespaced-topics` and extra topics to write from with `--write-allowed-non-namespaced-topics`.
+Is is also possible to enable reading from all namespaces with `--enable-cross-namespace-read` and writing to all namespaces with `--enable-cross-namespace-write`.

-This works well in a staging/production scenario, where for example an application in *staging* can read the production data from a topic prefixed *production-*, but it can not write to any production topic, prohibiting modification of the production environment.
+It is possible to have a configuration which works well in a staging/production scenario, where for example an application in *staging* can read the production data from a topic prefixed *production-*, but it can not write to any production topic, prohibiting modification of the production environment.

 ## How it works